-Modern medicine has seen more development in the past fifty years than in all of human history combined.
-Many long practiced medical treatments now seem completely insane in retrospect - things like putting animal dung on a wound, drinking urine, carving holes in your skull, or drinking potions made of morphine or mercury.
-What are the craziest medical practices from all of human history?
-What was once used as medicine but was later found to be, well, actually super dangerous?
+Modern medicine has seen more development in the past 50 years than in all of human history combined.
+Many long-practiced medical treatments now seem completely bizarre in retrospect - things like putting animal dung on a wound, drinking urine, carving holes in your skull, or drinking medicinal potions made of morphine or mercury.
+But which practices are considered the most peculiar from all of human medical history?
+Which practices were once used as medicinal treatments only to be later found incredibly dangerous?

-Dead Mouse CuresDead mice were used for medicinal purposes all the way back in Ancient Egypt, where they’d be blended with other compounds to ease toothache pain.
 Later, the English in the time of Elizabeth I cured their warts by cutting a mouse in half and applying it to the spots.
-Bits of dead mice were also used to treat whooping cough, measles, smallpox, and bed-wetting – all to varying degrees of success.4,425264Is this crazy?
+Bits of expired mice were also used to treat whooping cough, smallpox, measles, and bed-wetting – all to varying degrees of success.

 Doctors In The 1950s Used Malaria Infections To Cure Syphilis

 A common 1950s medical practice involved intentionally infecting syphilis patients with malaria.
 The theory was that the fever produced by the malaria virus would kill off the syphilis disease and that the malaria virus would then be cleared up through some other treatment.

 In reality, although the injected malaria virus had positive results in eliminating the syphilis virus, it caused intense fever attacks for weeks and longstanding side effects that spanned decades.

 Medieval Doctors Swore A Hot Poker Could Cure Hemorrhoids